nextcloud/documentation/developer_manual/general/codereviews.rst

    review.
 #.
 Before a pull request will be merged into master or the corresponding
    branch at least 2 reviewers need to give :+1 score.
 #.
-In the near future we will have the `continuous integration server`_ set up
+Our `continuous integration server`_ will give an additional indicator for
-   to monitor pull request as well which will give an additional indicator for the quality.
+   the quality of the pull rquest.

 Examples
 --------